+The typical locations where cavity barriers may be deployed are presented within the diagrammatic illustrations to follow.
+The preceding commentary is intended to provide further context into the background of the cavity barriers and may be useful in the context of the Program, given such construction methods are not currently adopted within the industry, however, function as a critical component as part of Project Remediate.
 Closed-state cavity barriers completely fill the cavity void at all times and are compressed between the inner surface of the outer wall element and the outer surface of the inner wall element.
 This type of cavity barrier can be used where they do not adversely affect the required cavity ventilation, such as closing the edges of an opening.

-Figure 15: Closed-state cavity barrier
+Figure 10.2: Closed-state cavity barrier

 Closed-state cavity barriers can be tested using Australian Standards.
-To maximise the locally available products which can be used, closed-state barriers are required to conform to AS 1530.1 and AS 1530.4.
+To maximise the locally available products which can be used, the materials used closedstate barriers are required to conform to AS 1530.1 and AS 1530.4.

-Figure 16: AS 1530.4 Testing Rig
+Figure 10.3: AS 1530.4 Testing Rig